Men's rights movement: Education

-Men's rights adherents describe the education of boys as being in crisis, with boys having reduced educational achievement and motivation compared to girls.
-Advocates blame the influence of feminism on education for what they believe is discrimination against and systematic oppression of boys in the education system.
+Men's rights advocates blame the influence of feminism on education for what they believe is discrimination against and systematic oppression of boys in the education system.
 They critique what they describe as the "feminization" of education, stating that the predominance of female teachers, a focus on girls' needs, as well as a curricula and assessment methods that supposedly favour girls, have proved repressive and restrictive to men and boys.

 Men's rights groups call for increased recognition of masculinity, greater numbers of male role models, more competitive sports, and the increased responsibilities for boys in the school setting.
 They have also advocated clearer school routines, more traditional school structures, including gender-segregated classrooms, and stricter discipline.

 One primary characteristic of men's rights groups is the view of boys as a homogeneous group that shares common educational experiences; this means that it fails to account for how responses to educational approaches may differ by age, disability, culture, ethnicity, sexuality, religion, and class.

 In Australia, men's rights discourse has influenced government policy documents.
 Compared to Australia, less impact has been noted in the United Kingdom, where feminists have historically had less influence on educational policy.
 However, Mary Curnock Cook, the British Universities and Colleges Admissions Service (UCAS) chief executive, argued that in Britain "despite the clear evidence and despite the press coverage, there is a deafening policy silence on the issue.
 Has the women's movement now become so normalised that we cannot conceive of needing to take positive action to secure equal education outcomes for boys?"

 Governmental structures

 Men's rights groups have called for governmental structures to address issues specific to men and boys including education, health, work and marriage.
 Men's rights groups in India have called for the creation of a Men's Welfare Ministry and a National Commission for Men, or for the abolition of the National Commission for Women.
 In the United Kingdom, the creation of a Minister for Men analogous to the existing Minister for Women, has been proposed by David Amess, MP and Lord Northbourne, but was rejected by the government headed by Prime Minister Tony Blair.
-In the United States, Warren Farrell heads a commission focused on the creation of a White House Council on Boys and Men as a counterpart to the White House Council on Women and Girls, which was formed in March 2009.